7is7.com > Software > Countdown Clock > Help

 After filling in all the details click on the Generate iFrame Code or Generate Pop-up Code button.
 The HTML code will appear in the text box below the form, just copy and paste the text into your homepage and you are done.

 However some community sites, like MySpace, do not allow adding iframes or JavaScript, in those cases a link is the only solution.
-That can be done by using the Generate Raw URL button or the Generate W3C URL button (for a W3C compliant URL).
+That can be done by using the Generate Raw URL link button or the Generate W3C URL link button (for a W3C compliant URL).

 The countdown clock uses JavaScript.
 Hence it will run on the vast majority of present day browsers without any special effort by the visitor (no plugins, no Flash, no Java).